LucasDelfino92/morrowindsharp/mendingmw.md

 - Click **Select all**, and then **Continue**.
 - Click **Run above steps using saved / default settings**.
 - Once the statics have been created, simply click **Finish**.

-If you want to confirm your installed mods and plugins are in the right order, [consult the text files found here](https://download1502.mediafire.com/aez3glgpaz9g/hoe97mn1vwvsu5o/Mending+Morrowind+-+Load+order.zip) (updated June 18th).

 Congratulations, your Morrowind installation is ready!